Our top picks for race day

 The Old Ship

 This Hammersmith stalwart has a covered terrace, perfect for watching the action amid March’s fickle weather.
-Afterwards, enjoy a tasty burger or apt Sunday roast.
+Afterwards, enjoy a tasty burger or a tasty roast.

 Rick Stein Barnes

-Or if dining is more your thing, head to Rick Stein Barnes where a limited edition Boat Race Celebration menu will be served on Sunday 26 March from 3–6pm.
+Or if dining is more your thing, head to Rick Stein Barnes where a limited edition Boat Race Celebration menu is usually served to coincide with the action.
 Situated on the banks of the River Thames at the last half mile of the race, expect a great vantage point accompanied by a delicious taste of Cornwall and a glass of French sparkling wine.

 The Duke’s Head